 People usually visit paradise islands to relax.
-They call them paradise islands because they appreciate their peacefulness, serenity, virgin looks.
-Yet unruined by a civilization of men, the white sand beaches under the bright tropical sun seem unearthly.
+They call them paradise islands because they appreciate their peacefulness, serenity, and virgin looks.
+Yet unruined by a civilization of humans, the white sand beaches under the bright tropical sun seem unearthly.
 Is that how we imagine the perfect afterlife?
 I made a journey to Phu Quoc, one of Vietnam’s paradise islands, to organize a memorial service for my pet, a Vietnamese walking stick that passed away in Zagreb, Croatia, an 11.500 kilometers far European capital.

 In May 2016, my friend Željko brought me a jar as a present.
 Inside there were two tiny, fragile animals, the Vietnamese walking sticks, or Medauroidea extradentat, as scientists prefer to call them.
 I’ve put them in a terrarium, and every night I’d use the water sprinkler to mimic the tropical rain.

 Vietnamese walking stick is generally female.
 It reproduces asexually, through parthenogenesis.

 When the two completely matured, they started laying eggs.
 The new ones hatched would be the exact copies of their mothers.
 Soon my terrarium population was growing fast with the daughters of 1of2 and 2of2.

 As you can notice, I’ve named the inhabitants of my Unimatrix 01 system in the Borg-classification language.
 “We are One” philosophy seemed to be the perfect designation for this enclosed biosystem where genetically copied animals pretended to be trees.